💡Accelerate your thought leadership by contributing to our blog. Join our community of experts now!

 “Starting with brand mentions monitoring through analytics of our influencer efforts to competitors benchmarking,” Cridland observes.
 “It answers all our main questions about our Twitter presence but lacks data integration with other channels that we use.”

 Related: 12 Tips for Tracking and Measuring Your Influencer Marketing Campaigns

-If you are looking for a Twitter-specific tool to measure your Twitter analytics — rather than an all-in-one software for managing all your social channels — this tool is for you.
+If you are looking for a Twitter-specific tool to measure your Twitter analytics — rather than an all-in-one marketing reporting software for managing all your social channels — this tool is for you.